An Endpoint Version of Uniform Sobolev Inequalities: Endpoint Version of Stein-Tomas Fourier Restriction Theorem

 \section{Endpoint Version of Stein-Tomas Fourier Restriction Theorem}

-The original Stein-Tomas Fourier restriction theorem \cite{Stein}, \cite{Tomas} states that if the dimension $n\geqslant3$, one has the inequality for any $f$ belonging to the Schwarz space.
+The original Stein-Tomas restriction theorem \cite{Stein}, \cite{Tomas} states that if the dimension $n\geqslant3$, one has the inequality at the point $(1/p,1/q)=(\frac{n+3}{2n+2},\frac{n-1}{2n+2})$, which is the midpoint of $AB$ in Figure \ref{fig2}.
 Sogge \cite{Osc} extended this result in showing that the same inequality holds for pairs of exponents $(p, q)$ off the line of duality satisfying $1 \leqslant p<\frac{2n}{n+1}, q=\frac{n+1}{n-1}p'$.
-They constitute the half open line segment in the $(\frac{1}{p}, \frac{1}{q})$ plane connecting $(1, 0) $ and $(\frac{n+1}{2n}, \frac{(n-1)^{2}}{2n(n+1)})$.
-Therefore by duality and interpolation, the Stein-Tomas restriction inequality is true for pairs of exponents in the interior of the pentagon shown below.
-However, the cases of the boundary of this pentagon remain unproved.
+They constitute the half open line segment connecting $F(1, 0) $ and $A(\frac{n+1}{2n}, \frac{(n-1)^{2}}{2n(n+1)})$ (exclusive).
+Therefore by duality and interpolation, the Stein-Tomas restriction inequality is true for pairs of exponents in the interior of the pentagon in Figure \ref{fig2}.
+Furthermore, Bak-Seeger \cite[Proposition 2.1]{Seeger}) established restricted weak type inequalities at the vertices $A$ and $B$.
+Then by real interpolation, strong type inequalities as \eqref{strong} hold on the open segment $AB$.
+In addition, strong type inequalities trivially hold on the half open segments $CF$ and $DF$ (excluding $C$ and $D$) by Young's inequality.

-Considering the fact that Stein-Tomas theorem, including Sogge's version, also follows from Stein's oscillatory integral theorem \cite{Stein}, and inspired by our application of Bourgain's interpolation technique in the proof of the main theorem, we can tackle the boundary case by showing restricted weak type estimate for the vertices of pentagon.
-Specifically, we prove the following restricted weak type inequality for the point $A(\frac{n+1}{2n}, \frac{(n-1)^{2}}{2n(n+1)})$ using Bourgain's interpolation technique.
-The two points we wish to take into account are $Q (\frac{n^{2}+n+2}{2n^{2}}, \frac{n^{2}-3n+2}{2n^{2}})$, the one that also appears in the interpolation process in the proof of the main theorem, and $E (\frac{1}{2}, \frac{n-1}{2(n+1)})$, one endpoint of Stein's oscillatory integral theorem.
-See Figure 3.
+However, no results seem to have been established on $AC$ and $BD$ before.
+It is clear that strong Stein-Tomas can not hold on these two segments.
+Indeed, in \cite{Vilenkin}, radial functions belonging to $L^{\frac{2n}{n+1}}{(\mathbb{R}^{n})}$ are constructed that have infinite Fourier transforms on $S^{n-1}$.
+Moreover, neither strong type nor restricted weak type inequality holds outside of the pentagon in Figure \ref{fig2}.
+In fact, if there were a restricted weak type inequality somewhere outside this pentagon, then by real interpolation, we would either get a strong inequality on the line of duality $q=p'$ with $p > \frac{2n+2}{n+3}$, or get a strong inequality somewhere on $AC$ or $BD$.
+This is a contradiction, remembering that the range $1 \leqslant p \leqslant \frac{2n+2}{n+3}$ is sharp for a strong restriction estimate on the line of duality (see \cite[p.387, 2.1.1]{HA}).

+In this section, we show that restricted weak type inequality as \eqref{weak} holds on the closed segments $AC$ and $BD$, by an argument similar to the proof of Theorem 1.
+With this result and the discussion above, we completely characterize the range of $(p,q)$ for which either strong Stein-Tomas or restricted weak type Stein-Tomas holds.